tachiyomiorg/issue-moderator-action/README.md

 # GitHub action to moderate issues

 This action allows the usage of some commands from the organization to moderate the issues of a repository.
+It can also search for duplicate URLs in the opened issues and close the new opened issue if needed.

 ## Installation